This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Rotto, as the locals call it, is best explored by bicycle, there are no cars on the island making it a relaxing and enjoyable experience for people of all ages.
 Other activities on the island include tennis, golf, fishing, swimming, snorkeling, kayaking, and diving.

 Take the short ferry trip over.
-Our favourite beaches are the Basin and Pinky Beach.
+Our favourite white-sand beaches are the Basin and Pinky Beach.
 And get up close to the cute little marsupial the quokka, found only in Western Australia.

-6. Hit the beaches – in the MORNING!
+6. Hit the Beaches – in the MORNING!